-Regulators also use different lengths of regulatory periods and different tariff years in the individual regulatory systems.
-In general, the majority of regulators evaluate the rate of return parameters in the year before the regulatory period starts and the typical regulatory period is between three and five years independent of TSO or DSO and electricity or gas sector.
+Regulators also use different lengths of regulatory periods and different tariff years in their individual regulatory systems.
+In general, the majority of regulators evaluate the rate of return parameters in the year before the regulatory period starts, and the typical regulatory period is between three and five years independent of whether the period applies to the TSO or DSO or the electricity or gas sector.

-5 Regulatory Asset Base
+5 Regulatory asset base

-The Regulatory Asset Base (RAB) serves as a fundamental parameter in utility regulation in order to determine the allowed revenue; most countries surveyed use 100% of RAB for that.
-The structure of individual components included into the RAB and their valuation differ significantly among the countries surveyed and even among the regulated sectors.
+The RAB serves as a fundamental parameter in utility regulation in order to determine the allowed revenue; most countries surveyed use 100% of RAB for that.
+The structure of individual components included into the RAB and their valuation differ significantly among the countries surveyed, and even among the regulated sectors.

 The RAB can be comprised of several components such as fixed assets, working capital or construction in progress.
-The RAB may be valued according to different methods (e.g. historical costs, indexed historical costs or actual re-purchasing costs), which will have an influence on the determination of the CAPEX:
+The RAB may be valued according to different methods (e.g. historical costs, indexed historical costs or actual re-purchasing costs), which will have an influence on the determination of capital expenditure (CAPEX):

-- Fixed assets: All regulators count fixed assets into the RAB. - Working capital: The greater part of countries does not take working capital into the RAB.
-If working capital is included in the RAB, the application differs. - Assets under construction: About the half of the regulators include assets under construction into the RAB.
-Some countries have certain conditions for them to be included. - Contribution from third parties: The vast majority of the regulators are deducting such contributions from the RAB.
+- Fixed assets.
+All regulators count fixed assets in the RAB; - Working capital.
+The majority of countries do not include working capital in the RAB.
+If working capital is included in the RAB, the application differs;

+Ref: 21-IRB-61-03c

-• Leased assets: Around 40% of the countries surveyed include leased assets into the RAB.
-Most other countries include this in the OPEX.
+- Assets under construction.
+About half of the regulators include assets under construction in the RAB.
+Some countries have certain conditions for them to be included; - Contributions from third parties.
+The vast majority of the regulators surveyed deduct such contributions from the RAB; and - Leased assets.
+Around 40% of the countries surveyed include leased assets in the RAB.
+Most other countries include this in OPEX.

-The value of the assets included into the RAB could be expressed either in historical costs or re-evaluated values.
-The survey shows that the historical cost method is the most common way for calculating the RAB components, followed by the re-evaluated assets method, while a mixture of these two methods is rarely applied.
+The value of the assets included in the RAB can be expressed either in historical costs or reevaluated values.
+The survey shows that the historical cost method is the most common way of calculating the RAB components, followed by the re-evaluated assets method, while a mixture of these two methods is rarely applied.

-Over half of the regulators adjust the RAB during the regulatory period and the annual recalculation of the net book value (new investment depreciation) is the most common approach.
-Concerning the question whether the adjustment affects net book values by accounting for new investments and/or depreciation, most countries surveyed confirm that this adjustment is applied.
+Over half of the regulators adjust the RAB during the regulatory period.
+Annual recalculation of the net book value (new investment depreciation) is the most common approach.
+Concerning the question of whether the adjustment affects net book values by accounting for new investments and/or depreciation, most countries surveyed confirmed that this adjustment is applied.